nanoc/nanoc.app/content/doc/nanoc-4-upgrade-guide.md

     {: .legacy}
         #!ruby
-        # With legacy patterns
         @items['/articles/*/']

     {: .new}
         #!ruby
-        # With glob patterns
         @items['/articles/**/*/']

 This approach should work out of the box: nanoc should not raise errors and the output diff should be empty.